Hulk Hogan: Rise of Hulkamania (1983–1984)

-After purchasing the WWF from his father in 1982, Vincent K. McMahon planned to expand the company into a nationally and selected Hulk Hogan as its top star, citing his charisma and widespread recognition.
+After purchasing the WWF from his father in 1982, Vincent K. McMahon planned to expand the company nationally and selected Hulk Hogan as its top star, citing his charisma and widespread recognition.
 Hogan returned to the WWF at a television taping in St. Louis, Missouri, on December 27, 1983, defeating Bill Dixon.

 On the January 7, 1984, episode of Championship Wrestling, Hogan solidified his status as a fan favorite by rescuing Bob Backlund from an attack by the Wild Samoans.
 On January 23, 1984, Hogan won his first WWF World Heavyweight Championship by defeating The Iron Sheik at Madison Square Garden, becoming the first wrestler to escape the Sheik's finishing move, the camel clutch, in the process.

 Following his victory, commentator Gorilla Monsoon famously declared, "Hulkamania is here!"
 Hogan quickly became the face of the WWF, referring to his fans as "Hulkamaniacs" and promoting his "three demandments": training, saying prayers, and eating vitamins.
 A fourth, "believing in yourself," was later added during his 1990 feud with Earthquake.
 Hogan's ring attire adopted a red-and-yellow color scheme, and his entrances featured him tearing his shirt, posing, and encouraging the crowd to cheer.

 His matches during this period often followed a formula: after an initial offense, he would appear to be on the verge of defeat after being beaten down by his opponent, before "Hulking up" drawing on crowd energy to make a sudden comeback.
 This would be then followed by his signature sequence of moves: finger-pointing, punches, an Irish whip, the big boot and running leg drop to secure victory.